hermanwjacobsen/hfortix/README.md

 ## 🤝 Contributing

+Contributions are welcome!
+Please feel free to:
+- Report bugs and issues
+- Suggest new features or improvements
+- Submit pull requests

+For code contributions:
 1. Fork the repository
 2. Create a feature branch
-3. Make your changes
+3. Make your changes with proper tests
-4. Run tests
-5. Submit a pull request
+4. Submit a pull request with clear description

 ## 📄 License